Explore this Section

 Molly Zhou, China

-"Since graduating from KMS Molly has held leadership positions in multi-national companies across the industries of hospitality, luxury goods, wine and spirits, and fast moving consumer goods in both China and the U.K."
+"Since graduating from KMS Molly has held leadership positions in multi-national companies in both China and the U.K."

 MA Human Resource Management